beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * removed `spairs`, `sipairs` and `snext`.
 These have been equivalent to the regular `pairs`, `ipairs` and `next` for years now, use the regular versions instead.
 You can replace these functions before migrating, and known existing games have already received patches to do so.
 * removed `VFS.MapArchive` and `VFS.UnmapArchive`.
 They were very sync-unsafe.
 Hopefully they will be back at some point, but no timeline is available yet.
 Use `VFS.UseArchive` in the meantime.
-* removed the `CSphereParticleSpawner` (alias `simpleparticlespawner`) CEG class.
-It can be entirely drop-in replaced with `CSimpleParticleSystem` (alias `simpleparticlesystem`) since it had the same behaviour, just different internal implementation.
-No known game actually used it.

 ### Behaviour changes
 * failure to load a model now results in a crash.
 This avoids a potential desync down the road.